-Most Activewear is Made of Plastic.
+Most Activewear is Made of Plastic

 Synthetic clothing like polyester is made from petroleum plastic — and the problem with traditional plastic activewear is that it...

-Sheds Harmful Microplastics
+Sheds Microplastics

 Every time you wear polyester, millions of microplastics shed onto your skin and into the air around you.
 Do you really want that on your skin?

-Loaded With Toxic Chemicals
+Full of Toxic Chemicals

 Traditional activewear contains formaldehyde, BPA, and synthetic dyes that absorb directly through your skin — your body's largest organ.